WebDancer: Towards Autonomous Information Seeking Agency: Analysis

 \section{Analysis}

 \textbf{Detailed Results} We conduct detailed analyses on the GAIA datasets.
 Given the dynamic and complex nature of agent environments, as well as the relatively small and variable test set, we further conduct a fine-grained analysis of \texttt{Pass@3} and \texttt{Cons@3} in Figure~\ref{fig:detailed_result}.
 The \texttt{Cons@3} metric is computed by evaluating the number of correct responses out of three independent attempts: achieving one correct answer yields a score of $1/3$, two correct answers yield $2/3$, and three correct answers result in a full score of $1$.
 For non-reasoning models, RL leads to substantial improvements in both \texttt{Pass@3} and \texttt{Cons@3}.
 Notably, the \texttt{Pass@1} performance after RL is comparable to the \texttt{Pass@3} of the SFT baseline, consistent with previous findings~\cite{yue2025does, swamy2025roadsleadlikelihoodvalue} suggesting that RL can sample correct responses more efficiently.
-For LRMs, while no significant gains are observed in \texttt{Pass@1}, \texttt{Pass@3}, or \texttt{Cons@3} after RL, there is a noticeable improvement in consistency; this may be attributed to sparse reward signals caused by excessively long trajectories~\cite{feng2025groupingrouppolicyoptimizationllm,wei2025webagentr1trainingwebagents}.
-Nevertheless, we observe a notable improvement in consistency, with a 30\% increase in the number of problems answered correctly across all three attempts.
-This suggests that continued on-policy optimization yields limited benefits for LRMs in agentic tasks. \textbf{Our best-performing model achieves a \texttt{Pass@3} score of 61.1\% on GAIA and 54.6\% on WebWalkerQA}.
+For LRMs, while the improvements in \texttt{Pass@1}, \texttt{Pass@3}, and \texttt{Cons@3} after RL are marginal, a noticeable gain in consistency is observed; this may be due to sparse reward signals caused by excessively long trajectories~\cite{feng2025groupingrouppolicyoptimizationllm,wei2025webagentr1trainingwebagents}.

+This suggests that continued on-policy optimization may yield limited benefits for LRMs in agentic tasks. \textbf{Our best-performing model achieves a \texttt{Pass@3} score of 64.1\% on GAIA and 62.0\% on WebWalkerQA}.

 \textbf{High-quality trajectory data is crucial for effective SFT of agents.} We propose two data construction strategies, resulting in the creation of datasets \textbf{\textsc{crawl}QA} and \textbf{\textsc{e2h}QA}.
 After applying trajectory rejection sampling to the QA data, we further perform filtering to enhance data quality.
 In Figure~\ref{fig:data_efficiency}, we conduct ablation studies on the QwQ and evaluate the effectiveness of the constructed datasets.
 In long-CoT, hallucinations often arise when the model attempts to answer by simulating observations, primarily due to its exclusive reliance on internal reasoning mechanisms.~\cite{li2025search} Final performs better than all under low-data regimes, emphasizing the value of robust filtering.